sitifatim/IDCamp/README.md

 # IDCamp
 This repository is only for my documentation purpose for IDCamp such as exercises and assigment.
+The notebook will mainly with Bahasa.